ANRED logo: anorexia nervosa, bulimia, binge eating disorder: information and resources

 All submissions become the property of ANRED and may be edited for clarity and brevity.
 To protect privacy, if we post your material, we will use only your initials.
 Members of the ANRED editorial board decide which articles, and how many of them, are appropriate for posting.

-I found your Web site really useful.
+I really found your web site useful.
 I have been recovered from anorexia for ten years.
 What freedom!
 What I particularly like about your site is the focus on RECOVERY.
 So many sites go on and on about the 1001 ways to starve and purge.
-When I was sick, I read things like that and watched talk shows to get ideas about how to be more sick.
+When I was sick, I read things and watched talk shows to get ideas about how to be more sick.
 That was not helpful.

 There is a fine line with eating disorders.
 There's that sense of competition, and finding someone "sicker" just provided new avenues to self-destruction.
 I was so glad to see that you have a different focus.
 I think so much more emphasis needs to be put on getting better, not in publishing everyone's lists of destructive practices.